Smart City Technology Projects: Guide to Infrastructure, Data, and Urban Tech Systems

 Regulations and Government Programs

-Smart city technology projects operate within a framework of national and regional regulations.
-Governments often establish policies to guide how digital infrastructure is implemented and managed.
+Smart city projects operate within national and regional regulatory frameworks.
+Governments establish policies to ensure safe and effective implementation of digital infrastructure.

 • Cybersecurity requirements